 15 - 28 days = £10

 N.B.
 4: We will not pay you compensation where the significant change is due to unavoidable and extraordinary circumstances, which means a situation beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
 These can include, for example, war, riot, industrial dispute, terrorist activity and its consequences, natural or nuclear disaster, fire, adverse weather conditions, epidemics and pandemics, unavoidable technical problems with transport.

-We reserve the right in any circumstances (including failure to reach sufficient numbers) to cancel your holiday and in this event we will offer you an alternative, available holiday to purchase of comparable standard, or ask that you reclaim the cost of your holiday from your travel insurance, or if you are uninsured, return to you all money you have paid to us.
+We reserve the right in any circumstances (including failure to reach sufficient numbers) to cancel your holiday and in this event we will offer you an alternative available holiday to purchase of comparable standard, or ask that you reclaim the cost of your holiday from your travel insurance, or if you are uninsured, return to you all money you have paid to us.
 In no case, except for reasons of war, pandemic, or UK Foreign & Commonwealth Office advice etc, (see NB 4 above) will your holiday be cancelled after the date when your final balance becomes due.